Central Vascular Access Device (CVAD): Changing the Dressing

 These are general tips.
-Your nurse may change and care for your catheter at home.
-Or a nurse will teach you how to take care of your catheter.
-Be sure to follow the specific instructions he or she gives you.
+Your nurse may change and care for your CVAD at home.
+Or a nurse will teach you how to take care of it.
+Be sure to follow the specific instructions you are given.
 Call your doctor if you have questions or concerns.

 In general, a clear dressing needs to be changed once a week, such as every Monday.
 A gauze dressing needs to be changed 2 or 3 times a week, such as every Monday and Thursday or every Monday, Wednesday, and Friday.
 Also, change your dressing right away if it becomes wet, loose, or dirty.

 - Wash your hands with warm, soapy water.

 Rinse and dry your hands with a clean towel or paper towels.

 - Prepare a clean work area, such as a clean counter in your kitchen or bathroom.

 - You may wish to spread several clean paper towels over your work area.